nhuneke/nathanhuneke/content/home/positions.md

 # Order that this section appears on the page.
 weight: 40

-title: Current and Previuos Positions
+title: Current and Previous Positions
 subtitle:

 # Date format for experience